 So what is a soft engagement?
 Soft engagements are any natural touch points you can create with an influencer outside of your ask.
 You softly engage with influencers by connecting through whatever channels the influencer prefers.

-If the influencer is big on Instagram, you should follow them and like and comment on their posts.
-Do it regularly, but not so much that you come off as creepy.
+If the influencer is big on Instagram, you should follow them and regularly like and comment on their posts.

 If they have an email newsletter, subscribe to it and reply with something that you learned from one of their emails.